-In Figure 54 on page 143, the processor samples AHOLD asserted during the memory burst read cycle, and it floats the address bus off the same clock edge on which it samples AHOLD asserted.
+In Figure 65, the processor samples AHOLD asserted during the memory burst read cycle, and it floats the address bus off the same clock edge on which it samples AHOLD asserted.
 While the processor still controls the bus, it completes the current cycle until the last expected BRDY# is sampled asserted.
 The system logic drives EADS# with an inquire address on A[31:5] during an inquire cycle.
-The processor samples EADS# asserted and compares the inquire address to its tag address in both the instruction and data caches.
-In Figure 54, the inquire address misses the tag address in the processor (both HIT# and HITM# are negated).
+The processor samples EADS# asserted and compares the inquire address to its tag address in the L1 instruction and data caches, and in the L2 cache.
+In Figure 65, the inquire address misses the tag address in the processor (both HIT# and HITM# are negated).
 Therefore, the processor proceeds to the next cycle when it samples AHOLD negated.
 (The processor can drive a new cycle by asserting ADS# off the same clock edge that it samples AHOLD negated.)